 - Use the tubs in the sinks provide while washing up in the kitchen.

-- Segregate your waste, with landfill in bathroom bins, recyclables in bedroom bins, Glass, Batteries, Food Waste in designated bins in kitchen.
+- Segregate your waste, with landfill in bathroom bins, recyclables in bedroom bins, Glass, Batteries, Food Waste in designated bins in the kitchen.

 - In your bedroom try to avoid having the heat on if you have the bedroom window open.